davidrb/mazerunner/README.md

 - **-a** loads an algoithm.
 Default is "tremaux.so"

 ###Example
-example: mazerunner -m amazeing.dat -a wall_hugger.so
+mazerunner -m amazeing.dat -a wall_hugger.so

 ##Controls
 - **w** Move forward